 - enters respite care

-- starts to receive rent assistance with Family Tax Benefit for a dependant child, or
+- starts to receive rent assistance with Family Tax Benefit for a dependent child, or

 - starts paying a reduced amount of rent.